 Central sleep apnea

-People who are extremely obese can have obesity-hypoventilation syndrome (termed the Pickwickian syndrome) alone or in combination with obstructive sleep apnea.
-Excess body fat interferes with the movement of the chest, and excess body fat below the diaphragm compresses the lungs, which combine to cause shallow, less effective breathing.
+People with extreme obesity can have obesity-hypoventilation syndrome (termed the Pickwickian syndrome) alone or in combination with obstructive sleep apnea.
+In obesity-hypoventilation syndrome, excess body fat interferes with the movement of the chest, and excess body fat below the diaphragm compresses the lungs, which combine to cause shallow, less effective breathing.
 Excess body fat around the throat compresses the upper airway, reducing air flow.
 The control of breathing may be disordered, causing central sleep apnea.

 Diagnosis of Sleep Apnea

 Sleep apnea is suspected on the basis of the person's symptoms.
 Sometimes doctors use questionnaires to help screen for symptoms, such as excessive daytime sleepiness, which may be due to obstructive sleep apnea.
-The diagnosis is usually confirmed and severity is best determined in a sleep laboratory by using a test called polysomnography.
+The diagnosis is usually confirmed and severity is best determined by monitoring the person's breathing during sleep.
+The first step is usually monitoring at home with portable equipment that the person wears for several nights.
+This equipment can monitor breathing, heart rate, airflow through the nose, and oxygen levels.
+A more thorough test can be done using a polysomnography, during which the person sleeps overnight in a sleep laboratory.
 This evaluation can help doctors distinguish between obstructive and central sleep apnea.

 Electroencephalography Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (EEG) is used to monitor changes in levels of sleep and eye movements.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (EEG) is used to monitor the person's brain waves to detect changes in levels of sleep and eye movements.

 Oximetry, in which an electrode is placed on a fingertip or an earlobe, is used to measure the level of oxygen in the blood.